SydneyBioX/biomarkerPanels/tests/README.md

 `fake_gene_expression.Rds` mirrors the structure produced by `simulate_gene_expression.R`:
 - `x_list`: four `100 x 5000` log-expression matrices with dataset-specific shifts.
 - `y_list`: matching binary response factors (`"No"`/`"Yes"`).
-- `metadata`: generation parameters for reproducibility.
+- `metadata`: generation parameters and ground-truth signal descriptors.
+The first twelve genes carry the signal with alternating `±1.5` coefficients and class-conditional shifts of `±2`.

 Regenerate the fixture by running `Rscript simulate_gene_expression.R` and copying the resulting `simulated_gene_expression.Rds` into this folder with the same filename.